gverploeg/Traffic_Accidents_Capstone/README.md

 * Light Conditions: Daylight, Darkness - lights lit, Darkness - lights unlit
 * Pedestrian Crossing Physical: Zebra, Footbridge or subway, Pedestrian phase at traffic signal junction

+Additional Steps:
-Balanced data so Severe and Minor were equal
+* Balanced data so Severe and Minor were equal

-Standarized the data in order to be able to compare coefficients
+* Standarized the data in order to be able to compare coefficients
+    * Only standarized Speed Limit

 ### Logit Model for Feature Importance